 - Hospice services are also brought to people who are living in our nursing homes, assisted living facilities, hospitals, and an in-patient center.

 - In 2013, 39% of York County Medicare beneficiaries who died received hospice care which is below the Pennsylvania state-wide hospice service rate of 46%.
 This shows a need for improved awareness and access to hospice care in our community.

-Pappus House (as an independent non-profit organization) will advocate for, and enhance, quality end-of-life experiences “for all people” while working collaboratively “with all hospice providers.”
+Pappus House, as an independent non-profit organization, advocates for, and enhances, quality end-of-life experiences for all people while working collaboratively with all hospice providers.